wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/troubleshooting.rst

 * ``DifferentialDriveVoltageConstraint``:

   - If your robot accelerates very slowly then it's possible that the max voltage for this constraint is too low.
-  - If your robot doesn't reach the end of the path then your characterization data may problematic.
+  - If your robot doesn't reach the end of the path then your system identification data may problematic.

 * ``DifferentialDriveKinematicsConstraint``: